juxor/afaq/markdown/secI4.md

 few).

-However, anarchists do not see it as simply a case of reducing the hours of work will keeping the remaining work as it.
+However, anarchists do not see it as simply a case of reducing the hours of work while keeping the remaining work as it is.
 That would be silly.
 We aim to transform what useful productive activity is left.
 When self-management becomes universal we will see the end of division of labour as mental and physical work becomes unified and those who do the work also manage it.
 This